-Onboarding Process for Remote Employees
+Best Trends in Onboarding Remote Employees

 Just like how physical onboarding is a process, so too is remote onboarding.
 Make sure you don’t make the mistake of regarding it as just a one-week thing.
 The learning process is constant, so setting the onboarding process to one week it can make new employees feel pressured to know and understand everything, which is impossible to achieve in only one week.

 Many organizations only provide one week of onboarding, which is simply not enough time.
 Research shows that the best employee onboarding programs extend from 90 days to a year.
 So that new remote employees feel fully trained and capable to do their very best.